Florida's 2024 hurricane season arrives with a rainy deluge

 “Life-threatening flooding is now ongoing,” the service said on the X social media platform.
 “Please stay off the roadways and get to higher ground.”

+Miami-Dade County Mayor Daniella Levine Cava also issued a local state of emergency.

+“Due to ongoing heavy rainfall, several roadways throughout the City of Fort Lauderdale, including major thoroughfares like Broward Boulevard and Federal Highway near downtown are experiencing high water levels,” Fort Lauderdale Mayor Dean Trantalis said on X.

-Mike Viesel was driving home Wednesday afternoon with his dog Humi in Hollywood, just south of Fort Lauderdale, when he was caught in deep floodwater along a low-lying street, he told the Miami Herald.
+In nearby Hollywood, Mike Viesel was driving home Wednesday afternoon with his dog Humi when he was caught in deep floodwater along a low-lying street, he told the Miami Herald.

 As he slowed down and stopped, Viesel said other cars drove past him, sending even more water into his vehicle.
 His engine stalled.

-“I’d walk out of my car," he told the Herald, but Humi “has a problem with water.”
+“I’d walk out of my car," he told the Herald, but his dog “has a problem with water.”

+In Miami’s Edgewater neighborhood, the lobby of the building that Alfredo Rodriguez moved into a year ago already had water puddles inside on Wednesday morning.
+He told the Miami Herald the building has flooded five times since he moved in.

+“It was a surprise to me.
+I want to leave this place in the next three months.
+This is horrible.
+I can’t pull my car around,” he said of the flooded streets.

 Dozens of flights were delayed or canceled at Fort Lauderdale-Hollywood International Airport.
 The NHL’s Florida Panthers were delayed more than three hours from departing Fort Lauderdale for their nearly six-hour flight to Edmonton for Games 3 and 4 of the Stanley Cup Final.